kaixeb/GrafanaSSRFscan/README.md

 The script is checking each port from the ports file on every IP address from the ip file.
 In the result you can see If port is open or not.

+This project was developed as a part of [Digital Security](https://github.com/DSecurity) internship in the department of web security audit ["Summer of Hack 2022"](https://dsec.ru/about/vacancies/#internship).